Social

 90 percent of all security incidents are caused by end-users (Techradar, May 2019), meaning that the most important security investment to stop ransomware from affecting your organisation is to improve staff awareness, through training and testing.
 Security Awareness Training and Testing is the ultimate way to stop ransomware from being installed on your corporate network.

-Stage 2 – Prevent the Ransomware from Executing
+Stage 2 – Prevent the ransomware from executing

 At this stage, unfortunately ransomware has found its way onto your machine or network and now needs to execute to progress to the next stage.
 The only way to truly stop this from happening is with next-generation endpoint protection.
 For years, Anti-Virus products primary threat protection were based on signatures.
 Assuming all attacks at a business had been seen before, using signatures made sense.